-- Has received full series of diphtheria, tetanus, and pertussis (DTP)/DTaP vaccines and
+- Has received full series of diphtheria, tetanus, and pertussis (DTP)/DTaP vaccines

-oral poliomyelitis virus (OPV)/IPV vaccines per country-specific recommendations
+and oral poliomyelitis virus (OPV)/IPV vaccines per country-specific recommendations

 applicable at the time of receipt.

-- All male and female subjects must agree to practice a form of effective contraception,
+- All male and female subjects must agree to practice a form of effective

-form of contraception during the study.
+practice an effective form of contraception during the study.

 - Negative urine pregnancy test for female subjects.